parnopaeus/repository-handbook/Home.md

 * [Preservation](Preservation.md)
 * [Rights Management](Rights-Management.md)

-You can also view [the GitHub repository for this work](https://github.com/DSSatPitt/repository-handbook).
+You can also view a [README about this GitHub repository](README.md).